dougeby/IntuneDocs/intune/vpn-setting-configure-per-app.md

 You can specify which managed apps can use your Virtual Private Network (VPN) on iOS devices managed by Intune.
 When you create a per-app VPN in Intune, an end-user automatically connects through your VPN when accessing corporate documents.

-Per-App VPN is currently available for the following providers:
+Per-app VPN is currently available for the following providers:

  - Check Point Remote Access VPN
  - Cisco AnyConnect